Pi-Squared-Inc/rust-demo-semantics/README.md

 **Storage**

 In the VM, the storage is a map from account to (map from bytes to bytes).
-However, int the rust code, the storage is declared as a function with arguments of variout types and an object return value.
+However, in the rust code, the storage is declared as a function with arguments of variout types and an object return value.
 Let us take an example:
 ```rs